 Speak With a Doctor

 It’s normal to have occasional sleep problems, but if you frequently have trouble falling asleep and changing your habits isn’t improving your sleep quality, you should speak to your doctor or a sleep specialist.
 You may have an undiagnosed sleep disorder.
+It may take a few days to a couple of weeks.
+Be patient, as sometimes slow, gradual steps are the best way to make a lasting change.

 Frequently Asked Questions